JessMurphy/WFMethylation/Results/BirthOutcomes/README.md

 # Methylation Outcome Results

-The table below describes the variables in each results file.
+The following table describes the columns in each results file.

 | **No.** | **Name** 	| **Description** |
 |:-------:|:------------|:----------------|